Facebook image

 Day Eleven - Longslade Bottom and Wilvery

-Then head out to Wilverly - Wilverly plain is popular for picnics, games and watching the ponies and cattle graze on a large expanse of New Forest lawn - or head into the enclosure behind you where you will find a lovely circular walk (way marked) through the woodland on wide gravel paths - it is enjoyable for all the family with a couple of hills, no traffic and areas where Den Building is encouraged at your own risk.
-There are toilets at Wilverly and a BBQ area - one of the few places in the forest where you can use the BBQ benches and enjoy your disposable BBQ if the New Forest is not at high fire risk.
+Then head out to Wilverly.
+Wilverly Plain is popular for picnics, games, and watching the ponies and cattle graze on a large expanse of New Forest lawn.
+Or head into the enclosure behind you, where you will find a lovely circular walk (waymarked) through the woodland on wide gravel paths.
+It is enjoyable for all the family with a couple of hills, no traffic, and areas where den building is encouraged at your own risk.
+There are toilets at Wilverly and a BBQ area—one of the few places in the forest where you can use the BBQ benches and enjoy your disposable BBQ if the New Forest is not at high fire risk.

 New Forest Wildlife Park - June 2020